October 9, 2020

-We hope that for city of Bloomington, Illinois, where this story takes place, a city that experiences on average just one murder per year, that Barton's 1998 case be re-opened.
-As a result of missteps made by city employees from the time period Barton was charged and convicted who are no longer there, another life was lost.
+We hope that for city of Bloomington, Illinois, where this story takes place, a city that experiences on average just one murder per year, that Barton’s 1998 case be re-opened.
+As a result of missteps made by city employees from the time period Barton was charged and convicted who are no longer there, two more lives have been lost.
 One murder, became three that now includes wrongfully convicted father Barton McNeil, now serving a 100 year “death by prison” sentence in a Maximum Security Prison for a crime he did not commit, and recent victim Linda Wenlan Tyda with whom the true murderess and female serial killer Misook Nowlin, was able to murder on account she remained free.

-The following is the true tale of ongoing tragic justice that we would like to have thoroughly reviewed and reinvestigated by any combination of authorities in Bloomington, Illinois and the County of McLean, to include the Bloomington Police Department , The Illinois State Police, The McLean County Coroner’s Office, and the McLean State’s Attorneys.
-We would also be very grateful for any interest in our just course on the part of Innocence organizations and concerned defense attorneys.
+The following is the true tale of ongoing tragic justice that we would like to have thoroughly reviewed and reinvestigated by any combination of authorities in Bloomington, Illinois and the County of McLean, to include the Bloomington Police Department , The Illinois State Police, The McLean County Coroner’s Office, and the McLean County State’s Attorneys office.
 Similarly we would appreciate any involvement by the public, particularly in the Bloomington area, but also throughout the region and the country, even if that involvement were limited to the simple, but valuable act of sending an email or two, or making a deposit into Barton McNeil’s prison account so that he can afford a few luxuries at his Maximum Security commissary, such as toiletries or a snack, or attending future hearings in support of Barton McNeil alongside his family.

 CHAPTER I – A SUDDEN DEATH